HARP6

 Next came the time to build the physical platform.
 I wanted to use this opportunity to learn technologies I was interested in, but didn't have a good use case for yet, as well as some of the tools from the typical robotics tech stack.
 This lead me to:

-As far as design choices go, I am a big proponent of modularity and this approach fit that preference well.
+As far as design choices go, I am a big proponent of modularity and this approach fits that preference well.
 My tasks could be completely separated and only communicate via queues, the IK library could be also compiled for the usual x86_64 for testing on GitLab and integrating the project into ROS2 could give me a convenient way of controlling the platform.